 Some fiberglass windows are constructed with a fiberglass core and a wood veneer covering the outside (only on the interior side of the window).

 The glass fibers in fiberglass do not expand and contract under heat and cold, and thus they are a slightly better insulator than vinyl.
-Fiberglass is rated as roughly 15-percent higher in R-value than vinyl-framed windows.
+According to manufacturer Magnetite, fiberglass is rated 15 percent higher in R-value than vinyl-framed windows.
 Both types, however, offer very good insulating value, since they are constructed with hollow cavities that do a good job of slowing the transmission of thermal energy.

 Along with better energy efficiency, fiberglass windows are better at providing insulation from noise transmission.